-We want to convince the Unionists to be in a united independent Ireland.
+We want to convince the Unionist to be in a united independent Ireland.
 As part of the population of the UK, the Unionists make up a small minority, less than 1 million within 60 million.
-The North here is at the periphery in every way: politically, economically, and culturally.
-The Unionists have little influence over the British government.
+The North here is at the periphery in every way, politically, economically, culturally, and the Unionists have little influence over the British government.
 In Ireland they would make a sizeable minority.
 We have to continue convincing the Unionists of that benefit.
-If the UK withdraws from the EU it would help us.
-It is ironic that we favour negotiating terms with the EU about not ceding too much sovereignty to Brussels but it would be more beneficial for Ireland to remain in the EU.
+If the UK withdraws from the EU, it would help us.
+It is ironic that we favour negotiating terms with the EU, about not ceding too much sovereignty to Brussels.
+But the benefits are for Ireland to remain in the EU.

-Participant: You have served 10 years in prison - were you released after the Good Friday Agreement?
-Did you have the psychology and the understanding that everything was then finished?
-When you first entered parliament you faced the Unionists.
+Participant 1: You have served 10 years in prison - were you released after the Good Friday Agreement?
+Did you have the psychology and the understanding that now everything is finished?
+When you first entered parliament, you faced the Unionists.
 They see you as murderers.
 Did you feel that they were invaders?
-How is the cooperative environment between you and the Unionists?
+How is the collaboration environment between you and the Unionists?

 Rosie McCorley: We were both released under the Good Friday Agreement.
 It was Pat's second term.
-We understood that the conflict was political but we were involved in the military aspect because we saw no alternative.
-The process of realisation that the armed conflict was truly over took longer for some than others.
+We understood that the conflict was political but we were involved in the military aspect because we saw no alternative, so the process to realise that the armed conflict was over took some longer than others.
 By and large, the vast majority of Republicans think that this peaceful political way forward is the best to achieve our objectives.
-A small number of groups have gone different ways.
+A small number of groups has gone different ways.
 They can be dealt with as a law and order issue.

-I came to the Assembly three years ago; I worked with Unionists on committees and outside committees as well.
-Some of them are friendly, some are happy to have a working arrangement and some are opposed to working and engaging with us in meaningful ways.
-There is a smallish number of Unionists in the DUP who still resist having full engagement with us.
-Whenever issues around conflict and the legacy arise, such as the police or the victims, there are divisions among us on those issues.
+I came to the Assembly three years ago, I worked with Unionists on committees, and outside committees as well.
+Some of them are friendly, some are happy to have a working arrangement.
+Some are opposed to working and engaging with us in meaningful ways.
+There is a smallish number of Unionists in the DUP who still resists having full engagement with us.
+Whenever issues around conflict and the legacy arise, like police, or the victims, there will be divisions among us on those issues.
 There are efforts, with the Stormont House Agreement as the most recent, to have outstanding issues brought into the process.
-That's still an on going process and will continue to be.
+That's still an ongoing process, which it will continue to be.
 Those interests must be resolved to bring lasting stability.

-Pat Sheehan: Legacy is constantly a dark cloud over the political process here, as we cannot agree on what the conflict was.
-The Republicans say it was an anti-colonial struggle against oppression in our own country and the Unionists say it was a terrorist campaign.
-There are two narratives, but the Unionists will not agree to that.
+Pat Sheehan: Legacy is constantly a dark cloud over the political process here.
+We cannot agree on what the conflict was, the Republicans say it was an anti-colonial struggle against oppression in our own country.
+The Unionists say it was a terrorist campaign.
+There are two narratives, but the Unionists won't agree to that.
 There are constant clashes.
-It can be depressing to work at times because the issues related to the conflict still impinge on the current process.
-We were involved in armed conflict and so were many Unionists, in the police or the British army.
+It can be depressing to work at times, because the issues related to the conflict still impinge on the current process.
+We were involved in armed conflict, so were many Unionists, in the police or the British army.
 Very few were not involved on one side or the other.